=== TEST-PAGE ===

 FAQs

-• ESG is integrated systematically across MPEP’s primary fund selection process.
+• ESG is integrated systematically across MPEP’s fund selection and monitoring process.
 This includes exclusion screening, ESG due diligence, binding ESG-related commitments prior to investment and ongoing monitoring throughout the fund lifecycle.

 • ESG due diligence is conducted using MPEP’s proprietary ESG assessment framework.
-The assessment focuses on governance structures, ESG integration into investment decision-making, transparency and reporting practices, as well as the manager’s operational capability to implement ESG measures at portfolio level.
+The assessment focuses on governance structures, the integration of ESG into investment decision-making, transparency and reporting practices, as well as the manager’s operational capability to implement ESG measures at portfolio company level.

 • MPEP applies defined ESG minimum standards across all investments while following a development-oriented approach in the lower mid-market.
 Within this framework, up to 30% of commitments may be allocated to managers with developing ESG frameworks, provided they demonstrate clear willingness and sufficient operational capability to improve.

-This approach allows ESG considerations to be applied consistently while supporting active engagement where improvement potential exists.
+This approach allows ESG standards to be applied consistently while enabling active engagement where improvement potential exists.

 • ESG developments are monitored on an ongoing basis using an internal ESG scorecard aligned with the Principal Adverse Impact (PAI) indicators under SFDR and relevant metrics of the ESG Data Convergence Initiative (EDCI).